William Woodhouse

 Oil on panel, signed

 A wonderful sporting painting of a spaniel with game by William Arnold Woodhouse.
-A Cumberland spaniel is depicted seated by an oak chest looking upwards at dead game.
-A shotgun is shown leaning against the chest, whilst another pigeon and a shooting bag lie the dog’s feet.
+A Clumber spaniel is depicted seated by an oak chest looking upwards at dead game.
+A shotgun is shown leaning against the chest, whilst another pigeon and a shooting bag lie at the dog’s feet.
 A gun cartridge can also be seen to the left of the dog’s front paw.

 William Arnold Woodhouse was a sporting and landscape artist born in the coastal village of Poulton Le Sands, Lancashire in 1857 to James Woodhouse & Hannah Baxter.
 He came from a farming family and lived with his family at 13 Queen’s Terrace in Poulton Le Sands, now part of Morecambe.
 He attended the National Church of England School in Morecambe before studying art at the Mechanic’s Institute in Lancaster.
 However, for the most part he was self-taught.